jasb3110/Radiocarbon-reservoir/README.md

 During eh, The latitudinal gradient of $\Delta R$ between boxes 0-22°S and 22-50°S (\~1000 years), also is looking up in this work [(fig. 4)](#local-mra-estimated-under-marine20).
 The latitudinal gradient of $\Delta R$ likely was modulated for the minor contribution of  SAMW to EUC and ESSW , has low $\Delta^{14}C$, in forming CCW and/or increase upwelling during EH (Carré et al. 2016; Hua et al. 2016; Ortlieb et al. 2011; Fontugne et al. 2004).

-Another hand, The latitudinal gradient of $\Delta R$ estimated with GAM model showed that the transitional zone between 17 to 27°S probably interpreted zone of Permanent/seasonally upwelling moved northward/southward during the Holocene.
+Another hand, The latitudinal gradient of $\Delta R$ estimated with GAM model [(fig. 3)](#latitudinal-distGribution-of-mra-off-peru-to-chile) showed that the transitional zone between 17 to 27°S probably interpreted zone of Permanent/seasonally upwelling moved northward/southward during the Holocene.
 Also, it can explain how to increase the input of fresh water which might contribute to a reduction of the reservoir effect (Merino et al. 2019).

 ## Conclusions